UAE’s World-Class Infrastructure: How It Boosts Property Values

 The UAE's advanced infrastructure acts as a powerful magnet for international businesses and skilled professionals seeking strategic global hubs:

-- DIFC's Dominance: The Dubai International Financial Centre (DIFC) alone hosts over 4,300 companies, driving office rental rates to an average of AED 420 per square foot due to high demand.
+• The Dubai International Financial Centre (DIFC) alone houses over 4,300 businesses, pushing office rental rates to an average of AED 420 per square foot due to high demand.

-- Efficient Talent Acquisition: Companies located in well-connected areas experience 30% faster employee recruitment, highlighting the importance of accessibility for attracting top talent.
+• Efficient Talent Acquisition: Companies in well-connected areas have 30% faster staff recruitment, emphasizing the value of accessibility in attracting top talent.

 Residential Ripple Effect: